Mapping the gender attrition gap in academic psychology: Methods

 \subsubsection{Academic trajectories}

-We defined a researcher's academic age as the number of years since their first publication.
-The year of the first publication was recorded as a researcher's cohort, with our dataset covering cohorts from 2000 to 2014.
-To facilitate analysis while accounting for longitudinal trends, we grouped cohorts into three broader cohort groups: 2000--2004 (researchers who began publishing between 2000 and 2004), 2005–-2009, and 2010--2014.
-This aggregation enables a clearer comparison of career trajectories across different academic generations.
-To determine academic exit (attrition), we applied a 5-year publication gap rule: A researcher was considered to have left academia in a given year when they did not publish a paper in the 5 subsequent years.
-Given that our dataset ends in July 2024, researchers whose last publication was in 2018 or earlier were classified as having exited in the year of that final publication.
-Those with publications after 2018 were treated as right-censored, as their career status beyond the observation window is uncertain.
+We defined a researcher's \textit{academic age} as the number of years since their first publication, using publication activity as an observable indicator of research career participation.
+The year of the first publication was recorded as a researcher's \textit{cohort}, with our dataset covering cohorts from 2000 to 2014.
+To facilitate analysis while accounting for longitudinal trends, we grouped cohorts into three broader \textit{cohort groups}: 2000--2004 (researchers who began publishing between 2000 and 2004), 2005--2009, and 2010--2014.
+This aggregation enables clearer comparisons of publication-based career trajectories across cohorts.